austinhuang0131/joinmatrix/guide/qna.md

 ### For average users, is Matrix trustworthy?

 The tech?
-Yes, most[^1] of the components of Matrix are open source.
+Yes, most of the components of Matrix are open source.
+The only exception that this guide is aware of is the Scalar integration manager, which Element and SchildiChat use as default.
+However, this guide [provides](../#pc-and-mobile) methods to use the open source [Dimension](https://github.com/turt2live/matrix-dimension) integration manager instead.

 The operators?
 Note that you have the freedom to pick [your homeserver](../../servers).
 Do you trust big corporations, or small guys that are actually enthusiastic about privacy?
 Do your research.

+The only thing that may negatively affect trust is Matrix's use of a central identity server `vector.im` (`matrix.org` is just an alias of it), which handles contact discovery through email.
+However, as of late 2021 it can only be enabled on an opt-in basis.
+Furthermore, you can start a DM based on their MXID, so email is not required.

 ### How is Matrix funded?